Current production in ring condensates with a weak link: Current production

 Attractive states with $g\lesssim0$ allow for two possible excitation processes.
 Firstly, and analogously to the repulsive case, a link can be set at a finite velocity $\Omega_i$.
 Initial rotations $\Omega_i\in(\tilde{\Omega}_n,\tilde{\Omega}_{n+1})$ produce solutions corresponding to the $n^{\rm th}$ excited state.
 In this case, the velocity must be {\it increased} up to the following swallowtail diagram, such that critical velocities are avoided, see Fig.~\ref{fig:st3x3}.
 Secondly, and perhaps more naturally, we can stir by setting a link at zero velocity, and then speed up the stirring.
 This process takes advantage that no critical velocities are encountered when stirring the ground state of attractive condensates.
-Unsetting the link at $\Omega=n$ will then produce vortex states with $n$ quanta of angular momentum.
-The corresponding cycles to produce states with $J= 1$ and $J=2$, are shown in Fig.~\ref{fig:currentsj1j2} (solid lines).
-In this case, the current increases abruptly in the middle of the paths transitioning from $J\simeq n$ to $J\simeq n+1$, and grows much slower when the link is moving at $J\simeq n$.
+Removing the link at $\Omega=n$ will then produce vortex states with $n$ quanta of angular momentum.
+The evolution of the current up to $J=1$, and of the link's velocity and strength corresponding to this protocol, are plotted in Fig.~\ref{fig:currentsj1j2} (c), (d) and (e).

 We have focused our attention to $|g|$ small enough such that for attractive condensates the ground state is always coupled through the stirring strength and velocity to all other states.
 This is not the case at $g\ll0$ (see Appendix~\ref{app:spectrum}), where new types of solutions appear.
-In this case, to adiabatically excite the condensate from the ground state, one must use the cycles where the link is produced while moving at a finite velocity.
+In this case, the ground state does not have a flat density.
+It can be stirred with increasing velocity, analogously to the above excitation processes, but the final states are also not flat.

+Note that in this section we considered the adiabatic following of particular eigenstates of the system.
+That is, we assume that the adiabaticity condition is fulfilled and no other eigenstates are populated during the stirring \cite{Messiah_1976}.
+In particular, if we consider only the closest energy eigenstates of the system, the adiabatic condition will depend on the gap opened by the barrier.
+This is particularly important around the swallowtails where the gap is small.
+In a simplified two-state model the adiabaticity condition can be calculated analytically and is given by $\frac{1}{2}\left|\frac{d\lambda}{dt}\Delta E - \lambda\frac{d\Delta E}{dt}\right|\ll \left( \lambda^2 + \Delta E ^2 \right)^3/2$~\cite{Eberly_1987,Bergmann_1987}, with $\Delta E$ being the energy difference between eigenstates and $\lambda$ the tunneling amplitude between the two states.